Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Taxes and Deadlines

-If FEMA has designated your area as being impacted by the hurricane in Florida, then businesses and individuals qualify for extended tax deadlines, including the Oct.
-17, 2022, deadline being changed to Feb.
-15, 2023.
-Check out irs.gov for more details.
+If FEMA has designated your area as being impacted by a natural disaster, then businesses and individuals qualify for extended tax deadlines.
+Check out this page on irs.gov for more details.

 Health and Safety

-In addition to the Disaster Distress Helpline website, there also is a national hotline (800-985-5990) that provides 24/7 crisis counseling for individuals who are experiencing any emotional distress related to a disaster.
+The Disaster Distress Helpline website offers resources along with a national hotline (800-985-5990) that provides 24/7 crisis counseling for individuals who are experiencing any emotional distress related to a disaster.

 Daily Well-Being